Mount Allison consistently ranks among Canada's best undergraduate universities.

 As a small university, Mount Allison students enjoy direct access to some of the finest faculty in the country.
 Compared to primarily undergraduate universities, Maclean’s ranks our faculty:

 - first in the percentage of full-time instructional faculty with a PhD, or highest degree in their field

 A high percentage of Mount Allison’s graduating students move on to graduate programs or professional schools such as law and medicine.

-- Maclean’s ranks Mount Allison third in the number of students who have won national academic awards.
+- Maclean’s ranks Mount Allison fourth in the number of students who have won national academic awards.

 Student experience and engagement

 In Maclean’s 2020 University Rankings, Mount Allison ranked #1 in student satisfaction, as well as on a variety of student satisfaction measures including: